portellam/powerstate-virtmanager/README.md

 This application fixes that issue, with a nice Frontend to boot.

 ### Contact
 Did you encounter a bug?
 Do you need help?
-Notice any dead links?
 Please contact by [raising an issue] with the project itself.

 [raising an issue]: /../issues